-The Board has adopted policies on the Promotion of Gender Diversity and Race Diversity at Board level.
-The process of identifying suitable candidates for appointment involves taking into consideration diversity and inclusion.
-The Board has considered and applied the gender and race diversity policies in making appointments to the Board in the 2019 financial year.
+The Board has adopted a policy on the promotion of broader diversity at Board level, specifically focusing on the promotion of the diversity attributes of gender, race, culture, age, field of knowledge, skills and experience, this policy will be considered and applied in making appointments to the Board.
 Procedures for appointment to the Board are formal and transparent, and a matter for the Remuneration and Nominations Committee.
-This Committee consists of five non-executive directors and meets at least twice a year.
-Mr NP Mageza is the Chairman, and the other members are Messrs JJ Durand, GM Steyn and RV Smither, and Dr PM Moumakwa (appointed 1 March 2019).
-The Lead Independent Director of the Board serves as Chairman of the Committee for nomination matters.
-The CEO and Chief Human Resources Officer also attend meetings of the Remuneration and Nominations Committee as permanent invitees.
+This Committee consists of four non-executive directors, and the Chairperson of the Board (ex-officio) and meets four times a year.
+Mr NP Mageza is the Chairperson for remuneration matters, and the other members are Messrs JJ Durand, GM Steyn and DTV Msibi, and Dr PM Moumakwa.
+The Lead Independent Director of the Board serves as Chairperson of the Committee for nomination matters.
+The Chief Executive Officer and Chief Human Resources Officer also attend meetings of the Remuneration and Nominations Committee as permanent invitees.

 The Committee considers the Board's composition, retirements and appointments of additional and replacement directors.
 Executive directors are appointed to the Board on the basis of skill, experience and level of contribution to the Group, and are responsible for the running of the business.

-Non-executive directors are selected on the basis of industry knowledge, professional skills and experience.
+Non-executive directors are selected on the basis of industry knowledge, professional skills and experience, and consideration and application of the Board diversity policy.
+One new director appointment was made during the 2023 financial year, and the Remuneration and Nominations Committee considered and applied the policy in recommending the appointment of Ms GP Dingaan, to replace Mrs CJ Hess.
 On their appointment to the Board, new directors visit the Group's businesses and meet with senior management, as appropriate, to facilitate their understanding of the Group and their fiduciary responsibilities.
-The Board has reviewed its required mix of skills and experience, as well as other qualities such as demographics and diversity, in order to assess its effectiveness and that of its committees and individual directors.
+The Board has reviewed its required mix of skills and experience, as well as other qualities such as demographics and diversity, in order to assess its effectiveness and that of its Committees and individual directors.